Considerations during a split test

 - add or modify objectives in a lift study

 An ad study ends automatically when the end time is reached.
-If you want to extend the duration of your Facebook split test, you can edit the end time to some future date as long as the it is still running.
+If you want to extend the duration of your Facebook split test, you can edit the end time to some future date while the test is still running.

 Most people tend to underestimate the magnitude of random variation.
 A good rule of thumb is that differences smaller than 2 ⋅ √CV are not statistically significant (CV = number of conversions).
 For example, if one campaign receives 30 conversions and the other 37, the difference is not statistically significant (7 < 2√30 ≈ 11) .
 You would need at least 41 conversions in the second campaign until the difference would be even close to statistically significant – and that would require the second campaign to be almost 40% better than the first one.